Nitin Sawhney: Collaborations and remixes

 Sawhney has remixed a wide variety of artists, including Sting, Natacha Atlas, Nusrat Fateh Ali Khan, Jeff Beck, Julian Lloyd Webber, Tina Grace and Paul McCartney (for McCartney's The Fireman project).
 He also collaborated with McCartney on a song called "My Soul", which appeared on Sawhney's London Undersound album, and on various Robert Miles projects such as Miles Gurtu and Organik as well as with American singer-songwriter Jacob Golden.
 His own work has been remixed by 4hero, Talvin Singh, MJ Cole and Quantic.
 He produced several songs on Cheb Mami's album Dellali.
 He co-produced the second album from songwriter Get Cape.
 Wear Cape.
 Fly entitled Searching for the Hows and Whys released through Atlantic Records.
 During 2006–2007, he wrote the music for Akram Khan and Sidi Larbi Cherkaoui's dance piece Zero Degrees; Antony Gormley created the set.
 He played keyboards on the 2022 Pink Floyd single "Hey, Hey, Rise Up!".

+He has collaborated with Hindustani classical singers such as Pandit Jayanta Bose and Reena Bhardwaj on multiple occaisons, performing at the Royal Albert Hall, Ocean music venue, and Victoria and Albert Museum.

 Sawhney had his own BBC Radio 2 series, Nitin Sawhney Spins the Globe, which was commissioned for three series.
 The series has seen him collaborate with the likes of Joss Stone, Bassekou Koyate, One Eskimo, Diana Yukawa and David Arnold.
 Sawhney produced and co-wrote Anoushka Shankar's 2013 album Traces of You, which featured Norah Jones.
 He also co-produced an album by the semi-classical all female string quartet Bond.